chetan6780/TaskList-Cli/README.md

     ```sh
     python3 --version
     ```
--   python is installed, you should be able to run cli application by following command:
+-   If Python is installed, you should be able to run cli application by following command:

     -   **On Windows:**